 Baby-Doll, Installation, Villa Savoye of Le Corbusier, Poissy, France, 2007.

-For the exhibition Proliférer, Sirine Fattouh spent for one night at la Villa Savoye constructed by Le Corbusier between 1928 and 1931.
-To render her experience during that night where she heard weird noises and sounds, she placed 50 plastic dolls were placed in a room of the.
-They sing and dance while moving into the space.
+For the exhibition Proliférer, Sirine Fattouh slept for one night at la Villa Savoye constructed by Le Corbusier between 1928 and 1931.
+To render her experience during that night where she heard weird noises and sounds, she placed 50 plastic dolls in one of the rooms.
+The Dolls sing and dance while moving into the space.
 The number of dolls renders prolonged listening unbearable, as the sonic space is rapidly saturated by their dissonant songs.
 The confused songs of the dolls leave us with an unpleasant feeling, similar to what we would feel in an out of tune rock concert.